davidcoallier/ey-docs/pages/database-restore.md

         scp myapp.2011-11-14T16-47-02.sql.gz deploy@ec2-174-129-17-196.compute-1.amazonaws.com:/tmp/mysql/dumpfile.sql

-2. Via SSH, connect to the application and database instance (for single server environment) or the master database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/mysql`).
+2. Via SSH, connect to the application and database instance (for single instance environment) or the master database instance (for a clustered environment), and change to the directory where you copied the database backup file in Step 1 (e.g.`cd /tmp/mysql`).

 3. Import the database backup file to the database: